projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    - Click **Remove this VM** in one VM setting to remove the current VM for the scenario setting.

-   When one VM is added or removed in the scenario setting, the configuration app reassigns the VM IDs for the remaining VMs by the order of Pre-launched VMs, Service VMs, and Post-launched VMs.
+   When one VM is added or removed in the scenario, the configuration editor reassigns the VM IDs for the remaining VMs by the order of Pre-launched VMs, Service VMs, and Post-launched VMs.

    .. figure:: images/configure_vm_add.png
       :align: center